MASKS REQUIRED INDOORS

 Finally, we purchased UV lights, Infrared Body Temperature Scanners and Rapid Results Covid Tests to further protect our guests and employees.

 - All staff staff and guests are encouraged to wear masks

 - All tables and chairs cleaned and sanitized between guests with CDC approved disinfectant

 - Surfaces sanitized with UV lights

 - Sanitation stations strategically placed around the restaurant

 - Bathrooms cleaned every 30 minutes

-- One time use/online menus will be utilized
+- One time use/online menus are available

 - Restaurant deep cleaned between shifts